Roasted Savory & Citrus Turkey

 What makes this turkey taste so great

-The usually savory aromatics are added to the pan to flavor the drippings from this Savory & Citrus Turkey.
+The usually savory aromatics are added to the pan to flavor the drippings from this easy roast turkey.

 Fresh squeezed orange juice from the zested fruit is added mid-way into the roasting process, along with a quick surface bath of melted butter.

-The result of this process gives a rich texture and dynamic flavor to this Citrus Turkey.
+The result of this process gives a rich texture and dynamic flavor to this holiday recipe.

 Indeed, several guests proclaimed this the best turkey they’ve ever tasted.
 I wasn’t a guest but rather the host, and before any of them made that proclamation, I had already thought it.
-Please give this Savory & Citrus Turkey Recipe a try.
+Please give this easy turkey recipe a try.